grocsvs/grocsvs/README.rst

 Overview:

-1. extract barcodes and align your 10x sequencing data
+1. extract barcodes and align your 10x sequencing data to the reference genome
 2. setup a ``configuration.json`` file describing your samples and your compute (eg cluster) setup
 3. run grocsvs